Monday Night Football: Music

 For ABC's last MNF game in 2005, Williams Jr.'s rendition of "Turn Out the Lights, The Party's Over", closed the broadcast.

 In 2018, ESPN brought back the classic "Heavy Action" theme as the main theme song for Monday Night Football.

 In 2020, ESPN replaced Hank Williams Jr.'s MNF theme with a cover of Little Richard's "Rip It Up" by Virginia-based band Butcher Brown for the 2020 and 2021 seasons.
 For the 2021–22 season, the theme sometimes played in reverse.

 In 2022, ESPN added the remixed version of "Heavy Action" done by American DJ Marshmello as the intro theme for MNF as a replacement for Butcher Brown's Rip It Up; the aforementioned original version of "Heavy Action" is still being used in the broadcast.

 In 2023, ESPN debuted the official new opening song, "In the Air Tonight," a cover of the 1981 Phil Collins classic, featuring Chris Stapleton, Cindy Blackman Santana, and Snoop Dogg.
 The new opening song is co-produced by ESPN's Creative Content Unit and Grammy-winning musician David Cobb, with lyrics written by M. K. Asante.
 The song aired before all Monday Night Football games as well as ESPN's week 18 Saturday doubleheader, super wild card and first divisional playoff game.
 This theme was retained for the 2024 and 2025 seasons.
-For the 2025 season, the theme (excluding Snoop Dogg's spoken verse) will sometimes play in reverse.
+Since the 2025 season, the theme (excluding the spoken verse) will sometimes play in reverse.
+For the 2026 season, Snoop Dogg was replaced with Ludacris.